Hemp Production for Fiber or Grain - Revised

 Questions and Answers

 - What are the certification requirements to produce hemp in Nebraska?
+Nebraska’s hemp regulations have been approved by USDA.
 Hemp production and processing in Nebraska requires a signed license agreement from the Nebraska Department of Agriculture.
 Under federal law, industrial hemp must be less than 0.3% THC.
 The application fee is $100.
-If approved, a cultivator will pay $400 and a processor will pay $800 in registration fees.
-(In 2019 hemp was approved for cultivation for research purposes only.)
-Commercialization of hemp cannot occur until the state has a regulatory framework; this is expected to be in place for the 2020 season.
+If approved, a grower will pay $400 and a processor will pay $800 in registration fees.

 - What are inspection requirements to ensure less than 0.3% THC concentration?
-The state will collect random samples from farmer fields about 30 days before harvest and send the collected samples to authorized laboratories to be tested for THC concentration.
+The state will collect random samples from farmer fields within 15 days before the harvest date in the presence of the grower.
+Samples will be analyzed by a laboratory with US DEA registration and ISO 17025 accreditation.

 - What are the marketing opportunities for hemp?
 Do you need to presell the crop or sell after harvest?
-Most production is under contract with processors, however, the market for hemp fiber and grain is growing.
+The Market is uncertain and production should be under contract with a processor.
 The decision to pre-sell or hold usually has more to do with financing needs and financial plans of both the farmers and the processors that may commission the crop.
+Some brokers and processors may be new or financially weak with little capacity to fulfill obligations under adverse conditions with risks of failed contracts or delayed acceptance of feedstock.

 - Without a commodity exchange for hemp, it’s hard to know how much one would need to make to at least break even.
 What are prices like?
 Are they trending up?
 Is it possible to be profitable?
-With demand exceeding supply, there is evidence for high-profit potential.
+The 2019 supply appears to have greatly exceeded demand and prices plummeted.
+Good market information is scarce.
 However, many crops have been lost to fake science and bad genetics.
-With such a growth market, farmers need to use proven and certified genetics and proven supply chain networks, realizing that some stakeholder could take unscrupulous shortcuts such as selling inappropriate seed.
+With such a growth market, farmers need to use proven and certified genetics and proven supply chain networks, realizing that some stakeholders could take unscrupulous shortcuts such as selling inappropriate seed.

 - Where do you buy hemp seed and other specialized inputs?
 There are a few good sources of hemp seed.
-Be cautious and ensure that varieties you’re considering are well adapted with certification for <0.3% THC and validation for feminization, if this is desired.
-(Particularly for CBD production, varieties that grow only as female plants may be preferred, as the combination of male and female plants leads to seed production and decreased CBD yield.)
+Be cautious and ensure that varieties you’re considering are well adapted with certification for <0.3% THC.
+For CBD production, validate the feminization of seed as growing only female plants is preferred as pollination leads to seed production and decreased CBD yield.

 - Who’s the most likely candidate for hemp production?
-Adding another profitable crop in your rotation generally makes for good agronomy.
-For those already including small grain or hay in their rotation, production of hemp fiber may not require much additional equipment.
+Adding another profitable crop in your rotation often makes for good agronomy.
+For those already including small grain or hay in their rotation, production of hemp grain and fiber may not require much additional equipment.
+Hemp for CBD is a horticultural crop with high labor demand, often with greenhouse production at least for seedling production, and the need for drying facilities.